 View original 357 more words

-Looking back over the years, I realize how thankful I am to you for my journey.
-I have come to the realization that birds are born with their wings but not with the understanding of how much power lies within those wings.
-And just like that bird, I had no idea myself.
-I thank you for stirring up my nest and no longer allowing me to remain comfortable in old places.
+Dear God, Looking back over the years, I realize how thankful I am to you for my journey.
+I have come to the realization that birds are born with their wings but not with the understanding of how much power … Continue reading

 People ask me what I’m doing for my 22nd birthday… GOING TO SEE DISNEY’S REMAKE OF CINDERELLA!!!
 I can’t wait!
 The movie seems to be perfectly casted with oh so handsome Richard Madden playing Prince Charming.
 Yes, I’m 21 years old and ecstatic about this movie– your point?
 March can’t get here soon enough!